Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Captive portal start detection

-The captive portal will only be activated if the first *WiFi::begin* fails.
+The captive portal will only be activated if 1st-WiFi::begin fails.
 Sketch can detect with the [*AutoConnect::onDetect*](api.md#ondetect) function that the captive portal has started.
-For example, the sketch can be written like as follows that turns on the LED at the start captive portal.
+For example, the Sketch can be written like as follows that turns on the LED at the start captive portal.

 ```cpp hl_lines="3 13"
 AutoConnect Portal;